zhongfu/tp/docs/UserGuide.md

 #### Complete a job and pay employees

-A key feature of PeopleSoft is tracking the state of job completion and payments.
+A key feature of PeopleSoft is tracking the state of job completion and whether its payment has been processed.
 Two commands, `mark` and `pay` are suited for these roles respectively.
 Both `mark` and `pay` are index-based commands.

 1. Type `mark 1` in the command window.